 On July 24th at 8:32 AM EST, all eyes and ears were turned to the former special counsel, the honorable Robert Mueller.
 Going into the hearings, the Republicans hoped to expose multiple structural cracks in the report.
 The Democrats, on the other hand, tried to get just one conclusive evidence of collusion and election tampering to justify impeachment.

-Just like other interested citizens, I have been following the Russian collusion and DNC email hacking saga since 2016, so naturally, I expected that Mueller would address some of the key findings in the report, but alas, my hopes for insight and clarity were dashed.
+Just like other interested citizens, I have been following the Russian collusion and DNC email hacking saga since 2016, so naturally, I expected that special counsel Mueller would address some of the key findings in the report, but alas, my hopes for insight and clarity were dashed.
 What promised to be simple Q&A session turned out to be a painful, 454 minute game of charades where you never get to figure out any of the answers.

 At 8:54 AM, 48 minutes and 18 seconds into his sworn testimony, Robert Mueller–the consummate DC political bureaucrat–activated his industrial strength fog machine and deployed a force field deflector shield.
 This set in motion a reoccurring pattern of ducking, dodging, and sidestepping direct and specific questions about his pet project report.